This article will cover several topics related to setting up billing options when creating and editing classes.

 - Billing Period - the time frame over which class hours are added up (the total number of hours are multiplied by the class tuition to get the base price before discounts).

-- Billing Cycle - either the calendar month or the session/rolling session - as defined by the billing cycle selected under the billing schedule.
+- Billing Cycle - either the calendar month, the session/rolling session or a forced 4-week month - as defined by the billing cycle selected under the billing schedule.

 - Over a Week - calculates the total number of class hours in a typical week.